Automattic/wp-calypso/docs/monorepo.md

 Two different directories for modules are:

-`/packages` — projects and libraries that we use in Calypso but also might publish as independent outputs or packages.
+`/packages` — projects and libraries that we might publish as [NPM packages](https://docs.npmjs.com/about-packages-and-modules).
+Typically used also elsewhere in Calypso and build on `npm start`.
+See "Publishing" below.
-`/apps` — projects that we _do not_ use directly in Calypso and publish as independent outputs or packages.
+`/apps` — projects that can produce independent, binary-like outputs deployed elsewhere.
+Typically not published to NPM or build on `npm start`.

 Modules should follow our convention for layout:
 ```